markhmwong/EveryTime/Update.md

 - resize/reshape pill completion indicator *
 - be able to edit steps and recipes (names) *
 - copy existing step and add it in add recipe process *
+- uilabel marquee
+- whats new page *

 - tap to dismiss  in recipe view (not sure what this means)

 - add apple watch
 - the entire adding process